 The roadmap to our educational process.

-The gifts of intelligences of each student are honored in this learning process.
+The gifts of each student are honored in this learning process.
 Knowledge is developed and extended through active, individualized, and engaged instruction.
-Coherent content is presented for review, synthesis, and the answer to questions that promote higher-level thinking and intellectual growth.
-As a result, learning through exploration and understanding promotes the lifelong qualities of appreciation of difference and diversity and active participation through responsible global citizenship.
+Coherent content is presented for review and synthesis.
+Questions promote higher-level thinking and intellectual growth.
+As a result, learning through exploration and understanding promotes the lifelong qualities of appreciation of differences and responsible global citizenship.

 Wellington Athletics serves to provide an enriching environment for student-athletes who have an interest in competitive sports.
 We emphasize the opportunity to learn the value of dedication, sacrifice, time management, and teamwork.
 Unique to Wellington Athletics is a policy of inclusion, which allows all middle and upper school students an opportunity to participate in athletics.
 As a result, nearly 80% of Wellington students are involved athletics on a yearly basis.
 In accordance with the Wellington mission to pursue excellence in character, academics, the arts, and athletics, student-athletes are also supported in their desire to engage in various school activities while maintaining their status on their respective teams.